SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 where `src/main/webapp` is the directory which contains `.jsp` or Thymeleaf's `.html` files.

+## Implementation Related Rule Tags
+* <!-- sonarcloud -->[`symbolic-execution`](https://rules.sonarsource.com/java/tag/symbolic-execution)<!-- /sonarcloud --><!-- sonarqube -->[`symbolic-execution`](/#sonarqube#/coding_rules?tags=symbolic-execution)<!-- /sonarqube -->: This tag is for rules that reason about the state of the program.
+They usually work together to find path-sensitive bugs and vulnerabilities.
+Once a fatal state of the program is reached, one issue will be raised and the symbolic execution (SE) analysis of the current path will stop.
+For that reason, it is not recommended to evaluate these rules independently of each other as it might give a false sense of undetected issues.
+It is important to keep in mind that we are always working on improving these rules, as SE can never be perfect.
+Finally, note that the java rules relying on the SE engine operate cross-procedurally, depending on the context.
+In particular, all non-overridable methods defined in the same file as the method under analysis and called from within his body, will be explored and learned from.
+Behaviors of overridable methods will be approximated.

 ## Related Pages

 * [Test Coverage & Execution](/analysis/coverage/) (JaCoCo, Surefire)